one2nc/hot-reload-inside-docker-examples/micronaut-postgres/README.md

   micronaut-postgres-network:
 ```

-Here each service acts as new container.
+Here each service acts as a new container.
 Since our application is dependent on `db` service, We need
-to take care of few things like -
+to take care of a few things like -

 - `micronaut-postgres` service shouldn't start before `db` service.
 And that is why we
   used `depend_on` property under `micronaut-postgres`.
 - `micronaut-postgres` service and `db` both have to in the same network, so that they
   can communicate with each other.
 If we don't provide any network to services, they might run in
-  isolated networks which leads to communication link failure between application and database.
+  isolated networks which leads to communication link failure between the application and database.
 - Finally, for hot reload to happen inside docker, our current directory(where the source code exists)
-  should be mounted to working directory inside container.
+  should be mounted to the working directory inside the container.

 ```yaml
 volumes: